Writing your personal statement is a challenge that many students struggle with.

 Avoid overused phrases like 'my passion for history began...' or 'I have been interested in geography since a young age'.

 Admissions tutors read a ton of personal statements and you want to stand out.
-So get creative with your sentences, but make sure not to go off-topic.
+So get creative with your sentences (but be sure not to go off-topic).

 7. Not going into enough detail about experiences

-Instead, aim to give two or three in-depth experiences with examples and links to the course.
+Instead, aim to explain one or two experiences in detail, with examples and links to the course.

 8. Telling the admissions tutor things they already know